aiidateam/aiida-core/docs/source/intro/run_docker.rst

       The profile named ``default`` is created under the ``aiida`` user.

-      To check the verdi status, execute the following command inside the container:
+      To check the status of AiiDA environment setup, execute the following command inside the container shell:

       .. code-block:: console